Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 ExpressVPN does not see, record, or store which websites you visit.
 We never log the destination or contents of your traffic, and we run our private, encrypted DNS on every VPN server for added privacy and anonymity.

 The headquarters for Google VPN is located in the United States, which is a member of the 14 Eyes alliance.
 This means that they can be forced by the law to log in and share user information.

-However, they do not log user data by default and your data is generally safe:
+However, they do not log user data by default, only upon request from authorities.
+You’re generally safe.

 With VPN by Google One, users’ network traffic is not identifiable to the VPN and is never logged by VPN.
 We will never use the VPN connection to track, log, or sell your online activity.